fusioncharts/dev_centre_docs/getting-started/react/export-charts-using-react.md

   document.getElementById('root'),
 );
 ```

+The above chart has been rendered using the following steps:

+1. Included the necessary libraries and components using `import`.
+For example, `react-fusioncharts`, `fusioncharts`, etc.

+2. Stored the chart configuration in a JSON object.
+In the JSON object:
+    * The chart type has been set to `column2d` for the first chart and `stackedcolumn2d` for the second chart.
+For Column 2D chart, the alias is `column2d`.
+Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+    * The width and height of the chart has been set in pixels.
+    * The `dataFormat` is set as JSON.
+    * Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

+3. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.

 The initial steps to render the chart is same as [Configuring your Chart]({% site.baseurl %}/getting-started/react/configure-your-chart-using-react#update-chart-data-1) using React.
 To export multiple charts on the page an **event handler** is added to fire the export operation when the button is clicked.